apache/spark/docs/sql-programming-guide.md

 and the types are inferred by sampling the whole datase, similar to the inference that is performed on JSON files.

 {% highlight python %}
-# sc is an existing SparkContext.
+# spark is an existing SparkSession.
-from pyspark.sql import SparkSession, Row spark = SparkSession(sc)
+from pyspark.sql import Row
+sc = spark.sparkContext

 # Load a text file and convert each line to a Row.
 lines = sc.textFile("examples/src/main/resources/people.txt")